mfwolffe/mfwolffe.github.io/_pages/music.md

 <div class="square">
   <p>
     Most of the repertoire we performed at NMF I did on modern horns, and you can see my contrabass CC tuba in the photo above.
-Other highlights of NMF were Prokofiev's 7th symphony, and my first time being featured as the soloist in a performance of <a href="https://www.loc.gov/static/programs/national-recording-preservation-board/documents/TubbyTheTuba.pdf"><em>Tubby the Tuba</em></a>.
+Other highlights of NMF were Prokofiev's 7th symphony, and my first time being featured as the soloist in a performance of <a class="cust" href="https://www.loc.gov/static/programs/national-recording-preservation-board/documents/TubbyTheTuba.pdf"><em>Tubby the Tuba</em></a>.
 Journalist and NPR radio personality Liane Hansen was the narrator for <em>Tubby</em>.
 Despite the humour of the name, <em>Tubby</em> is sort of a rite of passage among tubists.
   </p>
   <figure>
     <img id="margin-photo-small" src="../images/music-misc-webp/MW_Liane_Hansen.webp" alt="Matt with Liane Hansen">